subnauticalaser/Project_With_RM/README.md

 - [ ] **Not Replicated**: Roblox does not replicate this member across its server-client boundary.
 - [ ] **Read Parallel**: This property is read-only and is safe to read in unsynchronized threads.
 Attempting to write to it causes an error.

+The current version of the CoreGui.
+Everytime the CoreGui is majorly changed, this number is increased.

 > #### Methods
 [GetGuiObjectsAtPosition](https://create.roblox.com/docs/reference/engine/classes/BasePlayerGui#GetGuiObjectsAtPosition) (x : number, y : number) : Objects

+Returns a list of all [`GuiObject`](https://create.roblox.com/docs/reference/engine/classes/GuiObject) instances occupying the given point on the screen.